oplS17projects/RacketCraft/README.md

 ## Team Declaration and Group Responsibilities
 ### Hung Nguyen @hnguyenworkstation
 Hung will do documentation and work on the game play, objects....
+- So far, Hung has made the models for zombies, sheeps and weapon.
+- Hung applied coordinate of mouse to calculate the ray vector of mouse clicking to the object.
+- For example, when we move the mouse and click on a block, we able to get the ray vector from our camera to that block at the center at the screen so we will be able to correctly interact with it.

 ### Christopher Munroe @idkm23
 Christopher is team lead.
 Additionally, Chris will work on game development...